tomcl/issie/README.md

 ## Getting Started

-If you just want to run the app go to the [releases page](https://github.com/tomcl/ISSIE/releases) and follow the instructions on how to download and run the prebuilt binaries.
+If you just want to run the app go to the [releases page](https://github.com/tomcl/issie/releases) and follow the instructions on how to download and run the prebuilt binaries.

 If you want to get started as a developer, follow these steps:

 1. Download and install the latest (3.x) [Dotnet Core SDK](https://www.microsoft.com/net/learn/get-started).
 For Mac and Linux users, download and install [Mono](http://www.mono-project.com/download/stable/) from official website (the version from brew is incomplete, may lead to MSB error on step 6).

-2. Download & unzip the ISSIE repo, or if contributing clone it locally, or fork it on github and then clone it locally.
+2. Download & unzip the Issie repo, or if contributing clone it locally, or fork it on github and then clone it locally.

 3. Navigate to the project root directory (which contains this README) in a command-line interpreter.
 For Windows usage make sure if possible for convenience that you have a _tabbed_ command-line interpreter that can be started direct from file explorer within a specific directory (by right-clicking on the explorer directory view).
 That makes things a lot more pleasant.
 The new [Windows Terminal](https://github.com/microsoft/terminal) works well.

 4. Run `build.cmd` under Windows or `build.sh` under linux or macos.
+This will download all dependencies and create auto-documentation and binaries.

+5. To restart FS code compilation and relaunch the app, as long as no Node packages have changed, `buildq qdev`.

 ## Reinstalling Compiler and Libraries

-To reinstall the build environment (without changing project code) run `build.bat` (Windows) or `build.sh` (Linux and MacOS).
+To reinstall the build environment (without changing project code) rerun `build.cmd` (Windows) or `build.sh` (Linux and MacOS).